-Water from Well 28 contains intermediate levels of both iron and manganese, two minerals that at elevated levels can discolor the water.
-The EPA secondary standards for iron and manganese are 0.3 mg/L and 50 μ g/L, respectively.
-Water containing manganese or iron above these levels may cause staining of laundry or plumbing fixtures.
+Water from Well 19 contains fairly high levels of both iron and manganese, minerals that can discolor the water.
+Water that contains iron and manganese above the EPA secondary standards, 0.3 mg/L and 50 μ g/L, respectively, may cause staining of laundry or plumbing fixtures.

 Instances of discolored water are random, infrequent, and temporary; the water usually clears up in 15-30 minutes without additional action.
 Running a lower-level cold water tap at full force for a few minutes usually flushes out the minerals that cause the discoloration.
-If the color persists, call the Water Utility at 266-4654.
-You should not use discolored water for drinking or cooking; rather run the water until it clears.
+If the color persists, call the Water Utility at (608) 266-4654.
+You should not use discolored water for drinking or cooking; instead run the water until it clears.
+Coming in 2025: Filters are being added to Well 19, which will reduce iron and manganese levels in the water delivered by the well.